ASP.NET Core Out Of Process Hosting in Detail

 And here you will see the worker process name as dotnet as shown below

-So, in this case, Kestrel is the only server which will handle and process the incoming HTTP Request.
+So, in this case, Kestrel is the only server that will handle and process the incoming HTTP Request.
 The following code of the Startup class displays the worker process name.

 The Kestrel Web Server can also be used with the combination of a reverse proxy server such as IIS, Apache or Nginx.
 Now the question that comes to your mind is